We take the Convention seriously

 Solution

-The universal design solution can be both one solution or a catalog of solutions.
-As a solution tool, universal design opens up discussions about what an architect wants with his project - as a whole or as fragments of the big project.
+The universal design solution can be both one solution or a catalogue of solutions.
+As a solution tool, Universal Design opens discussions about what an architect strives for with their project - as a whole or as fragments of the larger project.

 * From the book Universal design in architecture by Camilla Ryhl (2024)